alloverse/alloverse.github.io/index.md

 We create a constructor, where we set up initial state and controls.
 Here we want a quit [Button](/doc/classes/Button.html){:target="_blank"}, and an add [Button](/doc/classes/Button.html){:target="_blank"}.
 We immediately add them as subviews to the TodosView, so they show up in the view hierarchy.
 For the first button, we use one of our image assets as a texture, and for the other, we set the text on the label instead.

-AlloUI doesn't have a comprehensive layout system instead, so we'll call our own `layout` at opportune moments.
+AlloUI doesn't have a comprehensive layout system itself, so we'll call our own `layout` at opportune moments.
 Let's stub it out so we have something to start with.
 We'll also create an instance of it, and use it as our app's main view.
 Paste the following into your code, just below the `_init` function:

 {% highlight lua %}